-REVIEW: The new 4,000-passenger Norwegian Bliss cruise ship is designed to give you maximum thrills and chills with several industry-first
+REVIEW: Cruising on Norwegian Cruises Bliss cruise ship is designed to give you maximum thrills and chills with several industry-first

 features that are mind-boggling.
 The thrills come in two exhilarating forms: the first is Ocean Loops, a waterslide that takes you whooshing through a clear enclosed tube that has a free-fall drop and two loops that…wait for it… hang over the side of the cruise ship.
 Even if you don’t have the nerve to try it, just watching those who do is entertaining.